alexrudnick/dissertation/BURNDOWN.md

   * DONE add brown clusters as features
   * DONE pos tags?
   * add word2vec features
-    * should figure out best features to extract from word2vec, though
     * what window to use?
     * DONE how best to combine vectors for different words: addition seems to be the done thing.